Merchas Doski: Club career

 Born in Hanover, Doski grew up in the district of Vahrenheide.
 He played youth football with Arminia Hannover and Germania Egestorf/Langreder.
 Having established himself at Landesliga club Heeßeler SV he earned a move to MTV Eintracht Celle of the fifth-tier Oberliga.

 In July 2020, after trialling at the club, Doski signed with Austrian side Wacker Innsbruck.
 He scored his first goal for the club's first team in November, in a 3–2 win against SV Horn in the Austrian 2.
 Liga.
 He agreed a new contract until 2023 with Wacker Innsbruck in December.
 His first-team game time was limited but he played in a friendly against Liverpool in the summer of 2021.
 In May 2022 he terminated his contract at Wacker Innsbruck after the club had failed to pay the salaries of players.

-After starring in the 2022 AFC U-23 Asian Cup in Uzbekistan, he went on trial at FC Slovacko and later earned the move to the Czech Cup winners, where he established himself as a first team regular.
+After starring in the 2022 AFC U-23 Asian Cup in Uzbekistan, he went on trial at Slovácko and later earned the move to the Czech Cup winners, where he established himself as a first team regular.

+On 19 December 2024, Doski signed for Viktoria Plzeň.